thumbor/thumbor/docs/whos_using_it.rst

 .. image:: images/oony.png

-http://oony.com is using thumbor to serve thumbnail images behing Amazon's Cloudfront CDN.
+http://oony.com is using thumbor to serve thumbnail images behind Amazon's Cloudfront CDN.

     We've previously adapted the size of the thumbnails to what was